What is Fermacell?

 A common characteristic of Fermacell is that no two boards look identical.
 Due to its recycled material properties the overall look of the board varies from one to the next.
 Clear labelling should also be visible on the board with manufacturing data to identify it as Fermacell.

 Owing to its versatile properties, Fermacell is used extensively on floor and ceiling projects, external cladding as well as standard wall applications.

 Today, early installations are reaching the end of their life cycle, so the Fermacell boards need removal.
 This is where Alfred comes in!

-Alfred have been in business for 12 years and are the UK’s largest handler of plasterboard and gypsum-based waste.
+Alfred have been in business for 12 years and are one of the UK’s largest handlers of plasterboard and gypsum-based waste.
 100% of waste we collect is recycled into new plasterboard, materials for the construction industry or for agricultural uses.
 We are pleased to announce our services now extend to Fermacell., We arrange a bulk waste collections and transfer to a centralised recycling location where it is recycled and reused.
 No waste, no fuss, no problem!